-For this reason, on my pictures from all Korean temples you can see mostly colourful lanterns and almost no buildings or monuments.
-We were lucky, because temples decorated in this way can be seen only during few days a year.
-The sight of thousands of lanterns hanging over the roof, makes an amazing impression.
+For this reason, in my pictures from all Korean temples, you can see mostly colourful lanterns and almost no buildings or monuments.
+We were lucky because temples decorated in this way can be seen only a few days a year.
+The sight of thousands of lanterns hanging over the roof makes an amazing impression.
 When they are additionally turned on and are flashing after dark – the magic begins …

 Haedong Yonggungsa Temple

 Above the main gate leading to the temple buildings, there is an inscription: “The most beautiful temple in Korea”.
 Even before you will cross it, you know that this inscription was placed there for a good reason.
 It can’t be denied that the place where the temple was built over 740 years ago still makes an impression.
 This place makes tourists come here at dawn to be able to see the temple bathed in the first rays of the rising sun.
 Buddhists also believe if worship is offered in the morning, it is a divine place that receives the good fortune in the evening.

 What distinguishes the Haedong Yonggungsa Temple from all others, which are usually located in high mountains – is its location on a steep stone slope, on the shore of the ocean.
 Many people come here early in the morning to sit on the coastal rocks and listen to the sounds of a day waking up.
 First, it is a sound of the waves hitting the rocks and then the sounds of morning prayer and prayer bells that are coming from the temple.